armory3d/armorpaint_docs/README.md

 ![](img/tool_picker.png)

 Select `Picker`(`V`) tool from toolbar.
-Press `left mouse button` / `pen` to read material values from the surface.
+Press `left mouse button` / `pen` in viewport to read material values from the surface.
 Base color, normal, occlusion, roughness and metallic values will be displayed in the header.

 - `Select Material`: When enabled, the material you pick from the mesh surface will also get auto-selected in the `Materials tab`.
 - `Mask`: When set to `Material`, all drawing operations will be restricted to the surface where picked material is painted.